-Alcohol and Drug Testing Testing for Alcohol and Drugs at Experiential Sites

-A critical part of healthcare education involves experiential experiences for students in hospitals and other health care facilities.
-These rotations provide critical hands-on learning experiences for students and as such students must be able to complete their assigned rotations.
+Alcohol and Drug Testing Testing for Alcohol and Drugs at Experiential Sites experiences for students and as such students must be able to complete their assigned rotations.
 Many hospitals and health care facilities have policies requiring drug testing for employees, students and volunteers.
 Many of these facilities mandate that students who test positive for unlawful use of alcohol or controlled substances are ineligible to complete rotations in the facility.